pydata/xarray/doc/internals/time-coding.rst

 3. As the unit (here ``seconds``) and the resolution of the reference time ``1992-10-8 15:15:42.5 -6:00`` (here ``milliseconds``) might be different, this has to be aligned to the higher resolution (retrieve new unit).
 User may also specify their wanted target resolution by setting kwarg ``time_unit`` to one of ``'s'``, ``'ms'``, ``'us'``, ``'ns'`` (default ``'ns'``).
 This will be included into the alignment process.
 This is done by multiplying the ``values`` by the ratio of nanoseconds per time unit and nanoseconds per reference time unit.
 To not break consistency for ``NaT`` a mask is kept and re-introduced after the multiplication.

-4. Times encoded as floating point values are checked for fractional parts and the resolution is enhanced in an iterative process until a fitting resolution (or nansosecond) is found.
+4. Times encoded as floating point values are checked for fractional parts and the resolution is enhanced in an iterative process until a fitting resolution (or ``'ns'``) is found.
 A ``SerializationWarning`` is issued to make the user aware of the possibly problematic encoding.

 5. Finally, the ``values`` (``int64``) are cast to ``datetime64[unit]`` (using the above retrieved unit) and added to the reference time :py:class:`pandas.Timestamp`.